open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 checks related to sneaking and hiding.

 The skills related to each ability score are shown in the following list.
 (No skills are related to Constitution.)
-See an ability’s description in the later sections of this section for examples of how to use a skill associated with an ability.
+See an ability's description in the later sections of this section for examples of how to use a skill associated with an ability.